DigantoBhowmik/Cats_Vs_Dogs_Twist/README.md

 ## Conclusion

 This project takes a fresh approach to the Dogs vs. Cats classification problem by combining datasets, training models using TensorFlow and PyTorch, and deploying models for real-time predictions via FastAPI.
 The results showcase the performance of various models and demonstrate the potential for combining diverse datasets to create more complex and challenging classification tasks.
-The deployment of ONNX models with Fast
+The deployment of ONNX models with FastAPI adds practicality to the project, allowing users to interact with the models